 Here are five of the most common myths about SEO:

 1. Word Count

-You may have heard that in order to rank highly on search engines, your content needs to be at least a certain word count.
+You may have heard that to rank highly on search engines, your content needs at least a certain word count.
 However, this is simply not true.

 Don’t take our word for it.
 Google’s own John Mueller has stated multiple times that there is no minimum word count when it comes to ranking a piece of content.